 Stained Glass Windows

-Most of the windows represent themes from Robert Browning's poetry, while twelve are based on Elizabeth Barrett Browning's well-known Sonnets from the Portuguese.
 Three striking cathedral windows in the McLean Foyer of Meditation, very different from the pictorial style throughout the rest of the building, transmit a feeling of sunrise or sunset as the shades of glass vary from deep amber to pale lavender.
 A section of one of these windows appears at the right.

-Six American stained glass studios are represented.
-The three oldest windows in the collection, dating to 1924 and originally installed in the Browning Room of Carroll Library, were designed by Haskins Glass Studio of Rochester, New York.
-The majority of the windows commissioned in the late 1940s and early 1950s, as the building was being planned and built, were created by Charles J. Connick Associates, Inc. of Boston, Massachusetts, and by Jacoby Art Glass Company of Saint Louis, Missouri.
+The majority of the windows, commissioned in the late 1940s and early 1950s as the main floor of the building was being planned and constructed, were created by Charles J. Connick Associates, Inc., Boston, Massachusetts, and by Jacoby Art Glass Company, Saint Louis, Missouri.

 Eight more Connick windows were added in the 1960s and 1970s.
 Three of these windows completed the span of stained glass across the front of the building on the third floor, while the other five enhanced the southwest corner.

 In the 1980s, the remaining five window spaces on the northeast corner of the third floor were filled with stained glass, the work of Charles J. Connick Associates, Inc., Lynn Hovey Studio, Inc., Cambridge, Massachusetts, and L. L. Sams Stained Glass, Waco, Texas.